Fair Value Measurement

 Maturity Consideration was calculated as 7,500,000 multiplied by $2.00 or $15,000, which included the Fixed Maturity Consideration calculated as 7,500,000 less the Terminated Shares multiplied by $2.00, or $3,167.

-The following table represents the inputs used in calculating the fair value of the prepaid forward contract and the Fixed Maturity Consideration as of December 31, 2024 and December 31, 2023:
+The following table represents the inputs used in calculating the fair value of the prepaid forward contract and the Fixed Maturity Consideration as of December 31, 2024 on a pre-Reverse Stock Split basis:

-The Company has filed suit against Vellar in July 2024 under the FPA and fully settled with ACM in October 2024 (see Note 9 - Forward Purchase Agreement and Note 17 - Commitments and Contingencies)
+The Company filed suit under the FPA against Vellar in July 2024 and fully settled the FPA pursuant to its terms with ACM in October 2024 (see Note 8 — Forward Purchase Agreement, Note 17 — Commitments and Contingencies, and Note 19 — Subsequent Events).

 Convertible Note

-The following table represents the inputs used in calculating the fair value of the Convertible Note as of December 31, 2024 and August 6, 2024:
+The following table represents the inputs used in calculating the fair value of the Convertible Note as of May 7, 2025 and December 31, 2024:

 Brookfield SAFE

-As of December 31, 2024, the Company expected to present projects to Brookfield to result in the Brookfield SAFE liability being automatically converted into shares at 75% with remaining portion to be outstanding until maturity.
+As of February 14, 2025, the Company expected to present projects to Brookfield to result in the Brookfield SAFE liability being automatically converted into shares at 75%, with the remaining portion to be outstanding until maturity.
 For the conversion portion, since the liquidity price was set at the Business Combination, the number of shares that Brookfield receives is fixed.
-Based on this expectation, the value of the Brookfield SAFE is equal to the Brookfield SAFE's as-converted value, which is the converted portion of initial purchase amount, divided by the liquidity price, multiplied by the stock price.
+Based on this expectation, the value of the Brookfield SAFE is equal to the Brookfield SAFE's as-converted value, which is the converted portion of the initial purchase amount, divided by the liquidity price, multiplied by the stock price.

-Significant inputs for Level 3 Brookfield SAFE measurement at December 31, 2024 and December 31, 2023 are as follows:
+Significant inputs for Level 3 Brookfield SAFE measurement as of February 14, 2025 and December 31, 2024 are as follows:

 Term (in years)